Large deviations of lp-blocks of regularly varying time series and applications to cluster inference: Introduction

 \section{Introduction}

-{ For various applications of extreme value statistics with stationary time series, it is natural to wonder how a recorded high level can affect the future behavior of the sequence or how often extreme events occur.
-However, the extremal dependencies of the time series can disturb the inference procedures tailored for independent observations; cf. Leadbetter \cite{leadbetter:1983}, Embrechts {\it et al.} \cite{embrechts:kluppelberg:mikosch:2013}.
-We consider the setting of $\bbr^d$-valued stationary regularly varying time series $(\bfX_t)_{t\in\bbz}$ with generic element $\bfX_0$; see Section~\ref{subsec:regvar} for a definition, cf. Basrak and Segers \cite{basrak:segers:2009}.
+{ For various applications of extreme value statistics with stationary time series, it is natural to wonder how a recorded high level can affect the future behavior of the sequence or how time dependencies perturb inferential methodologies.
+For example, for high quantile marginal estimation it is well known that the inference procedures tailored for independent observations are disturbed by temporal dependencies and must be corrected to produce accurate estimates; cf. Leadbetter \cite{leadbetter:1983}, Embrechts {\it et al.} \cite{embrechts:kluppelberg:mikosch:2013}.
+We aim to model extremal time dependencies in the setting of $\bbr^d$-valued stationary regularly varying time series $(\bfX_t)_{t\in\bbz}$ with generic element $\bfX_0$; see Section~\ref{subsec:regvar} for a definition, cf. Basrak and Segers \cite{basrak:segers:2009}.
 In this framework, an exceedance of a high threshold by the norm $|\bfX_t|$ at time $t$ might trigger consecutive exceedances in some small time interval around $t$.
-To model these short periods with at least one exceedance Davis and Hsing introduced the \textit{clusters (of exceedances)} implicitly in the seminal paper \cite{davis:hsing:1995}.
-These were further reviewed in Basrak and Segers \cite{basrak:segers:2009} and Basrak {\it et al.} \cite{basrak:planinic:soulier:2018}.
+These short periods with at least one exceedance were introduced implicitly in the seminal paper by Davis and Hsing \cite{davis:hsing:1995}.
+We refer to them as \textit{clusters (of exceedances)}.
+They were further reviewed in Basrak and Segers \cite{basrak:segers:2009} and Basrak {\it et al.} \cite{basrak:planinic:soulier:2018}.